Dvd-Znf/youtty/README.md

 Graphics on a plain tty look awsome!!!!
 ## Todo:
 - Add suport for mpv
+- See if there is a better way to do switch handling
 # Credit (for some AWSOME dependencies):
 - youtube-dl && yt-dlp (Its amazing)
 - vlc (mindblowing)